filipposoffiatti/basic-godot-fps-controller/README.md

 -camera rotation

-Attach this script to the "player" node of the "main.tscn" file
+Attach the "player.gd" script to the Player (CharacterBody3D) node of the "main.tscn" file